SophieJager/KeurDeLoup/README.md

 ### 🎁 Morning Gifts
 **Feline Presence** cannot be obtained through enchanting tables, as it is a **Treasure Enchantment**.
 Instead, tamed cats have a small chance to gift an **enchanted book** containing **Feline Presence** as part of their **morning gift** behavior.
+The drop chance can be adjusted through the mod configuration file.

 ---